Pragatheeswari/epic1/README.md

 Discriminator takes input image( either real or fake) of size (256,256,1).
 It inculdes 6 convolution-2D layer with convolution strides for downsampling with LeakyRelu activation and used droplayer with 0.3 for regularisation.
 Output layer uses sigmoid activation for classifying real(1) or fake(0) images.

-Task-6 is the main file, it consists of function to load the images(data_gen), function to display the images produced by the generator network( display_images), other model parameters, building the models(generator, discriminator and combined networks), and finally training process for the nubmer of epoches.
+Task-6 is the main file, it consists of function to load the images(data_gen), function to display the images produced by the generator network( display_images), other model parameters, building the models(generator, discriminator and combined networks), finally training process for the nubmer of epoches and ploting the training loss.

 ## Training